tydaeus/notes/windows/powershell/powershell_modules.md

 See https://docs.microsoft.com/en-us/powershell/developer/module/importing-a-powershell-module for more information.

+Modules are imported within global scope, instead of restricted to use within the importing script.
+Conflicting identifiers result in excessive fun as a result.

+Module statements are only run at the time of the first import.
+Subsequent import statements do not have any effect on the environment unless a `Remove-Module` is performed.

 ### Implicit Imports
 In PowerShell 3.0+, any module on a path within `$env:PSModulePath` will be automatically imported if one of its functions is called.